GAMS-dev/TIMES_MIRO/README.md

 # License
 The MIRO demo app is licensed under the MIT license (see file LICENSE).
 Note that everything inside the TIMES_Demo as well as the TIMES-DK_COMETS submodules is licensed under GPL-3.
-See file `TIMES_Demo\LICENSE.txt` for more information.
+See files `TIMES_Demo\LICENSE.txt` as well as `TIMES-DK_COMETS\LICENSE` for more information.